Causally Fair Node Classification on Non-IID Graph Data: Preliminary

 \section{Preliminary}

 {\bf Structural Causal Model (SCM)}.
 Structural causal models \citep{pearl2009causality} provide a mathematical framework to understand causal relationships within a system.
 SCMs define the causal dynamics of a system through a collection of structural equations.
-Each variable \( X \) in the system is associated with a function \( f_X \), such that \( x = f_X(\pa_X, u_X) \).
-Here, \( \pa_{X} \) denotes the values of other endogenous variables that directly influence \( X \), and \( u_X \) represents the values of the exogenous variables impacting \( X \).
-Each SCM is associated with a causal diagram consisting of a set of nodes for representing variables and a set of directed edges for representing the direct causal relations.
-When the Markovian assumption is made, all exogenous variables are mutually independent.
-We adopt the Markovian assumption in this paper.
+Each variable $X$ in the system is associated with a function $f_X$, such that $x = f_X(\pa_X, u_X)$.
+Here, $\pa_X$ denotes the values of endogenous variables that directly influence $X$, and $u_X$ represents the values of exogenous variables affecting $X$.
+Each SCM is associated with a causal diagram whose nodes represent variables and whose directed edges represent direct causal relations.
+We assume a Markovian causal model in this paper, i.e., all exogenous variables are mutually independent.

 {\bf Causality-based Fairness Notions}.
-Defining causality-based fairness notions is facilitated with the $do$-operator \citep{pearl2009causality}, which simulates the physical interventions that force some variable to take certain values.
+Defining causality-based fairness notions is facilitated by the $do$-operator \citep{pearl2009causality}, which simulates physical interventions that force variables to take certain values.
 Formally, the intervention that sets the value of $S$, a sensitive demographic characteristic (i.e., race or gender), to $s$ is denoted by $do(S=s)$.
-The distribution of a variable $X$ after the intervention on $s$ is called the interventional distribution, denoted as $P(x|do(s))\defeq P(x|do(S=s))$.
-Causality-based fairness notions are usually defined by the disparity in the interventional distribution across different demographic groups, such as the total effect \citep{DBLP:conf/aaai/ZhangB18}, direct discrimination \citep{DBLP:conf/ijcai/ZhangWW17}, indirect discrimination \citep{DBLP:conf/ijcai/ZhangWW17}, and counterfactual fairness \citep{DBLP:conf/nips/KusnerLRS17}.
-In this paper, we consider the total effect of $S$ on $Y$ defined as $\E[Y|do(s^+)] - \E[Y|do(s^-)]$ where $s^+$ and $s^-$ represent the favorable and unfavorable groups of the demographic characteristics.
+The distribution of a variable $X$ after the intervention setting $S$ to $s$ is called the interventional distribution, denoted as $P(x|do(s))\defeq P(x|do(S=s))$.
+Causality-based fairness notions are usually defined by disparities in interventional distributions across demographic groups, such as the total effect \citep{DBLP:conf/aaai/ZhangB18}, direct discrimination \citep{DBLP:conf/ijcai/ZhangWW17}, indirect discrimination \citep{DBLP:conf/ijcai/ZhangWW17}, and counterfactual fairness \citep{DBLP:conf/nips/KusnerLRS17}.
+In this paper, we consider the total effect of $S$ on $Y$, defined as $\E[Y|do(s^+)] - \E[Y|do(s^-)]$, where $s^+$ and $s^-$ represent the favorable and unfavorable demographic groups.